actioncrew/actionstack/docs/articles/STARTER.md

 ## 🧵 Final Thoughts

 Starter middleware in **@actioncrew/actionstack** provides a powerful foundation for state management.
-By leveraging thunks, dependency injection, and concurrency control, you can build scalable, maintainable applications with predictable async workflows.
+By leveraging method-based thunks, dependency injection, and concurrency control, you can build scalable, maintainable applications with predictable async workflows.